-How Matthew Grant helped an employment agency, Starways, to defeat an opportunistic breach of contract claim by a disgruntled worker.
+How our Employment Law Team helped an employment agency, Starways, to defeat an opportunistic breach of contract claim by a disgruntled worker.

 Starways arranged for Mr Smith to be placed within a pharmaceutical company in Germany to provide maternity cover for a provisional period of 12 months.